2025 Colorado Fall Camping Guide: Where-to Camp and How-to Camp

 Check out this loop for Southwester Colorado to see mountain towns like Telluride and Vail, plus driving over stunning mountain passes.
 Plus knock off one the National Parks at Black Canyon of the Gunnison.
 Fall colors will greet you around every corner!

-Fall Color Forecast for 2024
+Fall Color Forecast for 2025

-Tips and Tricks for Fall Camping
+Top 3 Tips for Fall Camping

-Pack Layers
+1. Pack Layers

 The high country can have warm and sunny days and chilly nights.
 It’s not uncommon to see a snow shower or two as we get into October.
-We recommend you bring some heavier clothes for when the sun goes down and extra blankets for sitting around the fire and your tent..
+We recommend you bring some heavier clothes for when the sun goes down and extra blankets for sitting around the fire and your tent.

-Bring a Propane Fire Pit
+2. Bring a Propane Fire Pit

 Fire bans are a common detriment to camping year-round but can be more prevalent in the fall as the leaves change.
 During stage two fire bans, you cannot have any open flame outside unless it is fueled by a liquid source and has an “on/off switch”.
 How can you enjoy a fire in this scenario?
 Use a portable propane firepit!
 They are allowed in stage two fire bans and environments that would otherwise not allow for campfires.

-Use a Heated Sleeping Pad
+3. Use a Heated Sleeping Pad

 If you are camping in the high country or late in the fall when it’s cold, a heating sleeping pad can keep you warm and comfortable all night!
 Spread one out on the bottom of your tent and plug it into a portable battery to extend the temperatures you are comfortable camping in.

-Looking for More Information?
-Give Us a Call.
 We’d Love Help You Plan Your Fall Camping Trip!

 Smaller crowds, cooler temperatures and the best way to see the changing seasons, camping in the fall is a great way to continue your outdoor adventures.
 With the right gear and location choices, fall might become your new favorite time of year to camp!
 From overland vehicles equipped with rooftop tents to our propane fire pits and new heated sleeping pads, we have all of the gear you need to make your fall camping trip effortless, comfortable and adventurous.
-Not sure where to go?
-We know all of the best fall places to see and experience as the seasons change.
-Give us a call or send us an email to get your fall adventure started and trip planned.
-Just bring your layers, we’ll take care of the rest.
-Check out our Colorado camping rentals here!

 Previous